DBLive/dblive-client-ios-macos/README.md

 DBLive is a service that allows devices to stay synchronized in real-time.
 Updates to data are instantly passed to all devices within a matter of ms, even at scale across regions.

 ## Development
 This project is in initial development.
 No website or admin portal are available at this time.
-If you would like to use this library, please contact me at (dblive@mikerichards.tech)[mailto:dblive@mikerichards.tech].
+If you would like to use this library, please contact me at [dblive@mikerichards.tech](mailto:dblive@mikerichards.tech).

 ## Usage